Assistance programs Bellingham and Whatcom County.

-The Whatcom Salvation Army provides assistance to individuals and families in emergency situations and who are facing a short term crisis.
+The Whatcom Washington Salvation Army provides assistance to individuals and families in emergency situations.
+The help is for people who are facing a short term crisis and need immediate relief.
 Receive access to free food, clothing, cash grants for paying bills, and household items.
 There may also be support such as furniture, occasional limited rental, mortgage, heating or utility bill assistance.
-Seasonal programs in Bellingham include Christmas food and gifts; recreation: adult social/spiritual activities; disaster assistance; senior services and a youth camp program.
-Phone number (360) 733-1410, or more Whatcom County Salvation Army.
+A major focus is on government homeless prevention programs, and the Salvation Army tries to help.

 Volunteers of America (VOA) - The national charity provides help in Whatcom and Bellingham.
 While a focus is on housing, including homeless prevention, they also help with self-sufficiency, employment, and nutritional needs.
 Some of what may be available includes emergency financial aid for paying rent or utility bills and food.

 Bellingham and Whatcom County Love provides advice and referrals.
 The goal of the charity is to help people in poverty address the cause of it, such as excessive debt or lack of employment.
 They may have referrals to transitional housing, government grants and more.
 Address is 1998 Midway Lane, Bellingham, WA 98226, or call 360.671.6201.

 The Bellingham Childcare and Learning Center (phone number (360) 676-0950) partners with other non-profits to provide the highest standard and most affordable childcare.
+There may also be some free government vouchers.
 The day care programs are in place for low-to-moderate income families, and BCLC will assist them with becoming self-sufficient.

 Children and mother can get access to health care from Mother Baby Center.
 The agency can be reached at (360) 647-1544.
 The center provides health care, general medical services and support services for pregnant and postpartum women.
 The results of the program and the clinic are fewer deaths and healthier babies in the community.